 The title of my thesis/dissertation is very long.
 Will the entire title be printed on my additional bound copies?

 If your title is long, but your thesis has a thickness of ½ inch or more, it may be possible for your entire title to be printed.
-However, if the thickness of your thesis is less than a ½ inch, the binding staff will ask you to provide a shorter alternate title for the binding only.
+However, if the thickness of your thesis is less than a ½ inch, the bindery will shorten your title with an ellipses.
+You may provide a shorter, alternate title for the binding only.
 You will not need to re-create your title page.

 My name and/or title contain special characters or symbols (i.e. accents, formulas, etc.).
 Can this be printed on my bound copies?